 Multiple micronutrient powders for home fortification of foods consumed by children 6–23 months of age

-After six months of age, when children start receiving semi-solid foods, intake of several vitamins and minerals can be insufficient to meet an infant's requirements, thus increasing their risk of developing anaemia and other micronutrient deficiencies.
+After six months of age, when children start receiving semi-solid foods, intake of several vitamins and minerals can be insufficient to meet a child’s requirements, thus increasing their risk of developing anaemia and other micronutrient deficiencies.

-Micronutrient powders are single-dose packets of iron and other vitamins and minerals in powder form that can be sprinkled onto any ready to eat semi-solid food consumed at home or at any other point of use.
-The powders are used to increase the micronutrient content in the infant's diet without changing their usual dietary habits.
+Micronutrient powders are single-dose packets of vitamins and minerals in powder form that can be sprinkled onto any ready to eat semi-solid food consumed at home, school or any other point of use.
+The powders are used to increase the micronutrient content of a child's diet without changing their usual dietary habits.

 Use of multiple micronutrient powders for home fortification of foods consumed by infants and children 6–23 months of age

 Systematic reviews used to develop the guidelines

 - Home fortification of foods with multiple micronutrient powders for health and nutrition in children under 2 years of age